SoftwareDefinedBuildings/spawnpoint/README.md

 * `cpuShares` (required): The total number of CPU shares to be used by spawned services.
 This should be 1024 shares per core.

+* `allowHostNet` (optional): If enabled, this allows containers running on the Spawnpoint to use the host's network stack directly instead of Docker's bridge interface.
+Note that this represents a major security risk.
+Don't enable this unless you are very confident that you need it.

 A typical Spawnpoint configuration file might look as follows.
 Note that the `localRouter` parameter is omitted, and thus it takes on the default value.
 ```yaml